Nepomuk: Geography

+Climate

+Nepomuk's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dclo).
+Among them, the annual average temperature is 8.3 C, the hottest month in July is 18.0 C, and the coldest month is -0.9 C in January.
+The annual precipitation is 635.2 mm, of which June is the wettest with 86.1 mm, while February is the driest with only 31.1 mm.
+The extreme temperature throughout the year ranged from -32.2 C on 10 February 1956 to 39.2 C on 27 July 1983.

 History

-The first written mention of Pomuk is from 1144 when a new Cistercian monastery was built nearby.
+The first written mention of Pomuk is from 1144, when a new Cistercian monastery was built nearby.
 The monastery was destroyed by Hussite army in 1420 and now there is the village of Klášter.
 In 1384, Pomuk was merged with neighbouring Přesanice and renamed Nepomuk.
 It was promoted to a town in 1413.

 After the monastery was destroyed, its properties were acquired by Lords of Schwamberg and then by the Sternberg family.
 The greatest development of the town is connected with the Baroque period, when Nepomuk was an important pilgrimage site.
-After confusion, when Nepomuk was alternately called a town and a market town, the town status was confirmed by Charles VI in 1730.
+After confusion, when Nepomuk was alternately called a town and a market town, the town status was confirmed by Emperor Charles VI in 1730.

 Demographics

+Transport

+The I/20 road (part of the European route E49) from Plzeň to České Budějovice passes through the town.

+Nepomuk is located on the major interregional railway line Brno–Plzeň.
+It addition, it is a starting point of a local line to Blatná.

 Sights

 The main landmark of the town centre is the Church of Saint John of Nepomuk.
 It was originally an early Baroque church from the mid-17th century, but it was completely rebuilt by Kilian Ignaz Dientzenhofer in 1734–1738.

 The Church of Saint James the Great was originally a Romanesque church built in 1142–1153.
 It was then rebuilt in the early Gothic style at the end of the 13th century and in 1360–1370.
 The church was abolished in 1786 and the building served as a granary until 1857.
 In 1859–1860, it was reconstructed in the pseudo-Gothic style and since 1860, it has been a parish church.
 The separate late Baroque bell tower was built next to the church in 1780–1790.

+U Lípy House was built between 1360 and 1370 and is the oldest house in the town.
+The current appearance is from the early 19th century.
+In the Middle Ages, this building served as the seat of the Vogt and from the 17th century as an inn.